QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 Based on this QF should have `deposit system` for storing _ANY_ data on chain.

 #### Proposed deposit system changes
-For the base of deposit system I suggested to copy-past (but with tuned runtime config[5]) and new benchmarks original polkadot's logic, else we would meet with issue that Alise could store any number of data unless she has token for the *fee.
+For the base of deposit system I suggested to copy-and-paste (but with tuned runtime config[5]) and new benchmarks original polkadot's logic, else we would meet with issue that Alise could store any number of data unless she has token for the *fee.